| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 the first session and pulled to the infield to warm the motor.
 I ran the second session on

+a track that was pretty tacky.
+It was flat out.
 In the pits Greg and I discussed the setup and decided not to change

 much.
 The car was turning in well and there wasn't much high powered racing on the track